 Many industrial products are now included in this definition, as are some types of medical devices, scientific instruments, and similar products.

-Since the exclusions are as important as the inclusions, let’s have a look at those.
+Since the exclusions are as important as the inclusions, let’s look at those.

 [1, Art.
 2(3) and (4)] provide exclusions for certain classes of products:

 3. This Directive shall not apply to any of the following EEE:2012/19/EU